factualaudio/factualaudio/hugo/content/post/amplitude.md

 {{% figure "/plots/sine-wave-amplitude-detail.svg" %}}
 {{% figure "/plots/sinh-wave-amplitude-detail.svg" %}}

 We’ve seen that there is more than one way to quantify the amplitude of a signal, and that different approaches will produce different results depending on the shape of the waveform.
-Depending on the context in which the numbers are used, some approaches might be more appropriate than anothers.
+Depending on the context in which the numbers are used, some approaches might be more appropriate than others.

 In practice, the method used to calculate the amplitude is often stated near the unit.
 For example, “Vrms”, “Vp”, “Vpp”.
 Otherwise, it is typically assumed that RMS was used.
 In particular, levels expressed in decibels (e.g. "dBV"), are virtually always RMS {{%footnote ref %}}[IEC 60027–3:2002](https://webstore.iec.ch/publication/94), *Letter symbols to be used in electrical technology — Part 3: Logarithmic and related quantities, and their units*, §4.1{{% /footnote %}} (with the possible exception of dBFS, which sadly is [ambiguous][dbfs]).